SeongeunKim-sonja/Keras_example_study_2023/README.md

 # Keras_example_study_2023
-Keras example documentation with my annotation for personal study
+This repository is Keras example documentation with my annotation for personal study.
+All of example are [here](https://keras.io/examples/)